Approximation algorithms for Steiner Tree Augmentation Problems: Preliminaries

 \section{Preliminaries}

 We consider a solution to STAP $(S,F)$ where $S \subseteq V$ and $F \subseteq L$.

-\begin{definition} A \textbf{full component} of an STAP solution $(S,F)$, is a subtree of the solution where each leaf is a terminal (that is, a vertex of $R$), and each internal node is in $V \setminus R$. \end{definition}
+\begin{definition} A \textbf{full component} of a STAP solution $(S,F)$, is a subtree of the solution where each leaf is a terminal (that is, a vertex of $R$), and each internal node is in $V \setminus R$. \end{definition}

 It is clear that any STAP solution can be uniquely decomposed into link-disjoint full components.
 We say that a full component ``joins" the terminals that it contains.

 \begin{definition} Let $(S,F)$ be a solution to STAP.
 We say that a set $A$ is \textbf{joined} by $(S,F)$ if there is a full component with leaves $A$. \end{definition}